ShowcaseSoftwareLtd/showcase-workshop-apis/README.md

 Showcase Workshop APIs
 ======================

-[Showcase Workshop](https://showcaseworkshop.com) is an elegant and versatile app builder and distribution system for business users of iPads and other tablets.
+[Showcase Workshop](https://showcaseworkshop.com) is an elegant and versatile presentation builder and distribution system for business users of iPads, iPhones, Windows, Mac OS and Android.

 ## Javascript Data API